Central America boasts the little country of El Salvador. Its rich history reaches thousands of years.

 Political Aspects

 The aftermath of the civil war and the influence of foreign powers, especially the United States, defined El Salvador's political scene.
-Though political polarization and violence have long been traits of the nation, movements toward stability and reconciliation have emerged recently.
+Though political polarisation and violence have long been traits of the nation, movements toward stability and reconciliation have emerged recently.

 Military